 Sometimes it helps to look at examples of strategy and implementation documents developed by other organisations.
 You can use the resources below a basis for developing your own local resources.

-- National Apprenticeship Service Achieving the benefits of apprenticeships
+- National Apprenticeship Service Achieving the benefits of apprenticeships and Employ an apprentice for your business: step by step.

 - Health Education England Apprenticeships in Primary Care